MHUS25/GIVEit-frontend/README.md

  - Creating, showing, and deleting listings
  - Communicating with the GIVEit backend API via JSON, persisting the data in a database
  - Converting a listing address to a latitude/longitude pair via the Google Maps Geocoding API
- - Showing a marker on Google Maps using the Google Maps JavaScript API
+ - Showing a marker on Google Maps using the Google Maps JavaScript API (Red markers for need listings & Green markers for support listings)
  - Showing an info box on Google Maps using the Google Maps JavaScript API
+ - Search bar uses Places API to recenter the map

 ## Initial User Stories